Richa299/Apple_product/README.md

 # Apple_product

-This is an practice Assignment in which a simple static web page is created which displays a stand-alone product "Apple" of an e-commerce website!
+This is a practice Assignment in which a simple static web page is created which displays a stand-alone product "Apple" of an e-commerce website!

 Images are attached for reference & download purpose as well in images folder.